-Creamy no-churn ice cream filled with all the flavors of apple pie!
+Creamy ice cream filled with all the flavors of apple pie!
 Brown sugar, cinnamon, tender apples, and crushed oatmeal cookies make this ice cream the easiest and tastiest way to enjoy apple pie!
-No ice cream maker is needed for this simple no-churn Apple Pie Ice Cream.
+No ice cream maker is needed for this simple No-Churn Apple Pie Ice Cream.

 We’re nearing the end of summer.
 Are you happy or sad?
 Here in Arizona, we look forward to the end of summer.
 We’ve suffered through the sweltering heat and stayed inside for months.
 Autumn weather is nearly perfect here, and I’d say we’ve earned it.
 I can’t wait!

 Hopefully, this weekend you’re bidding summer farewell with a long, leisurely weekend filled with family and friends.
 Are you in need of the perfect dessert?
 Here it is!
 I’ve taken all the flavors of apple pie (apples, brown sugar, cinnamon, and vanilla) and put them into an easy no-churn ice cream.